 Persons not residing in the country where listed corporations are based are urged to boycott products made by those companies if sold in their area.
 Tell the corporate affiliate that the funding of Planned Parenthood by any part of the company, regardless of its location, cannot be tolerated.
 We must act together and recognize no borders to make this boycott most effective.

 Should I write to the boycott targets and can I expect a reply?

 Pro-life advocates are encouraged to write to each corporation every two months or so.
 Please be kind, respectful and brief.
-(The Boycott List includes all of the necessary information: name of chief executive officer, address, phone number, and website address.)
+(The Boycott Handbook includes all of the necessary information: name of chief executive officer, address, phone number, and website address.)
 Remember–if pro-life advocates become discouraged, Planned Parenthood wins!
 Corporations usually respond with a form letter, which will probably evade the issue, rationalize actions, or even deny guilt outright.
 (We encourage you to tell corporate officials that LDI is the source of your information and if they deny supporting Planned Parenthood, they should contact us.)
 We can answer any questions you may have about corporate rhetoric.

 The Charities Behaving Badly section identifies nonprofit organizations that are associated with Planned Parenthood and/or its agenda.
-The Boycott List includes information as to why each respective charity has been included in this section.
+The Boycott Handbook includes information as to why each respective charity has been included in this section.

 How is the CFP supported?

 Please remember that we are a pro-life organization that depends on the generous contributions of those who agree with our mission.
 LDI could not survive on the funds received from those who order our materials.
-We appreciate your ongoing and generous support so The Boycott List and our other educational programs that are designed to fight Planned Parenthood may continue and reach as many people as possible.
+We appreciate your ongoing and generous support so The Boycott Handbook and our other educational programs that are designed to fight Planned Parenthood may continue and reach as many people as possible.
 LDI has earned a reputation for publishing factual, quality information and all donations are used with wisdom and prudence.